CSC_51052 (formerly INF552) - Individual/Group Projects

 3. Report Submission

-The report is expected to be approximately 4-5 pages long (text).
+The text of the report is expected to be approximately 4-5 pages long for students working alone, with an additional 2-to-3 pages per groupmate (meaning, 6-to-8 pages for students working in pairs, 8-to-11 pages for students working in triads).
 Illustrations are not considered in this page count, since page length will vary depending on how many illustrations you include.
 Elements expected in the report:

 Back to main course page